kasamikona/mega-lucky/README.md

 For now some rough steps:
 - Desolder speaker wires, take the main board out.
-- Remove two mixing resistors R10, R45.
+- Remove two mixing resistors R10,R45 from the main board.
 - Add two wires and optional shield to the DAC (IC3) output pins (L closest to pot).
 - If reusing original battery connector, desolder it and install on mod board, otherwise use new connector.
 - Use the 3D-printed drill guide to mark and drill holes (6.5-7mm for TRS, 8-9mm for DC).